alyshav/alyshav/README.md

 # Hi there! 👋👩‍💻

-My name is Alysha van Duynhoven and I'm a PhD Student at Simon Fraser University in the Spatial Analysis and Modeling Lab.
+My name is Alysha van Duynhoven.
+I'm a third year PhD Student at Simon Fraser University in the Spatial Analysis and Modeling Lab.
 My research focuses on exploring and advancing geospatial artificial intelligence methods.

 - 🌱 I’m currently working on: finishing my PhD!
 - 💬 Ask me about: spatial analysis, machine learning for geospatial applications, anything GIS related